mkfizi/tailstart/nodejs/README.md

-# Tailstart Script
+# Tailstart NodeJS Script

-This subdirectory consists of utility scripts that are used to compile Tailstart files as a single archive file during development to be released to public.
+This subdirectory consists of script that is used to compile Tailstart files as a single archive file during development to be released to public.

 ## Usage